zhuyuqing/bestconf/README.md

 Building from source
 --------------------

-Import the whole Bestconf project into eclipse and enjoy!~
+Import the whole Bestconfing project into eclipse and enjoy!~

 Tuning results